bhecquet/seleniumRobot/doc/chap3_Test_writing.md

     	return new FishList();
     }

-**WARN** DO NOT give the same test name in different test classes as it leads to wrong logging reporting
+As we use TestNG for test running, it's possible to use any TestNG annotation in your test class.
+See: [http://testng.org/doc/documentation-main.html] (http://testng.org/doc/documentation-main.html), section "2. annotation"<br/>
+For more information on execution order of TestNG annotations, see [https://stackoverflow.com/questions/30587454/difference-between-beforeclass-and-beforetest-in-testng] (https://stackoverflow.com/questions/30587454/difference-between-beforeclass-and-beforetest-in-testng)

-**WARN** TestNG allows you to use `@BeforeMethod`, `BeforeClass` annotated method to init the test.
+**WARN** TestNG allows you to use `@BeforeTest`, `BeforeClass` annotated method to init the test.
 These methods does not support editing thread context (`SeleniumTestsContextManager.getThreadContext().setWebProxyType("manual");` for example) because it's loaded right before the `@Test` annotated method.
 If you do so, a ScenarioException will be raised.
 `SeleniumTestsContextManager.getGlobalContext().setWebProxyType("manual");` will not help as global context is almost never used, and surely NEVER when initializing driver.
+However, `@BeforeMethod` will support editing context

+**WARN** DO NOT give the same test name in different test classes as it leads to wrong logging reporting

 #### TestNG file ####
 For tests extending SeleniumTestPlan, the testNg XML looks like (minimal requirements):